What To Do When Your Roof Starts Leaking

 7. Maintain Your Regular Roof Maintenance

 By regularly maintaining and cleaning your roof, you are significantly less likely to run into any problems that require costly repairs.
 Regular roof maintenance includes removal of overgrowth/greenery, unclogging/clearing out gutters for proper water drainage, and/or inspecting the area for any damages to your shingles or other parts.
-Harsh weather can erode your roof over time and cause major damages if left unkept.
+Harsh weather can erode your roof over time and cause major damage if left unkept.

 Dangers Of A Leaking Roof